Jacqueline Frank DeLuca: Olympics and international play

 Jacqueline Frank Deluca Cochran played on the U.S. Senior National Team from 1998 to 2004, and since summer of 2002 as starting goalkeeper.
 In five games at the 2002 World Cup in Perth, Australia, Frank amassed 52 saves, including a tournament-high 14 in a semifinal game against Canada and 8 in the silver medal performance against Hungary.
 Her 4.2 goals per game was the lowest among all goalies at the World Cup.

 In June 2004, Jackie Frank came up with two stops during the deciding penalty shootout of an eventual 12–10 win over Hungary in the gold medal game of the FINA Women's Water Polo World League Super Final.
 In Long Beach, California before a crowd of 3,108, Team USA and Hungary never got more than one goal ahead of each other through 36 minutes of play.
 Still tied 8–8 at the end of regulation, the gold-medal decision came down to a penalty shootout.

 The 2004 U.S. women's Olympic water polo team, with Jackie Frank as goalie, just missed out on the gold medal game when Italy defeated the US on a last minute shot that got past Frank for a goal.
 The team defeated Australia for the bronze medal.
 She was the top goalkeeper at the 2004 Olympics, with 41 saves.

 After taking a year off to have a baby, Stanford alumna and 2004 Olympic Team goalkeeper Jackie Cochran, formerly Frank, rejoined the USA Water Polo Women's National Team in October 2005.
 A month later. her first competition was the Speedo Top 40 tournament at the USA Water Polo National Training Center in Los Alamitos, where she had won MVP honors in 2002.

 Jackie completed dermatology residency at Wake Forest Baptist health and is now a dermatologist at Kaiser Permanente in southern California.
-She has 4 children and is married to Pat Cochran.
-She has studied Lionel Richie music for over 15-years and is considered a world renowned expert on the Richie family.
+She has 5 children and is married to Pat Cochran.
+She is now a coach at Shore aquatics along with her husband, coaching the girl's 14u team.